rsync To Keep Two Machines Synchronized¶

 ... or with the commands that your favorite editor uses for saving a file.

-While rsync may not be as flexible or powerful as some of the other options, it offers simple file synchronization.
-And there's always a use for that.
+rsync is not as flexible or powerful as other tools, it provides simple file synchronization, which is always useful.